 Backups play more than starters and some teams' backups are better than other teams' starters.
 Look for situations in which starters will be playing against backups.
 Teams with veteran starters who are not fighting for their job will tend to play these starters very little in the preseason.
 Look for teams with a couple of good players fighting for the same job.
 These players will get extra playing time as coaches try to determine the starter.
 Also look for teams with great backups, especially at quarterback.
 Some teams’ second or third-string quarterbacks could start for other teams.
 When they get to play against their opponent’s second or third-stringers, they’ll rack up the yards – and the points.

-t is true that some simple older popular trends (bet on a team in its second preseason game if its opponent is playing its first) are no longer predictive (this one is <50% over the past six years).
+It is true that some simple older popular trends (bet on a team in its second preseason game if its opponent is playing its first) are no longer predictive (this one is <50% over the past ten years).
 However, there remain very good predictive trends/systems for the preseason.
 For example, dogs of over 7 points do very well, especially when facing a team off a win.
-I track and apply over 150 preseason situations and trends when making my picks.
+I track and apply over 100 preseason situations and trends when making my picks.

-Click here to see our philosophy for the NFL regular season.
+Click here to see my philosophy for the NFL regular season.

-Click here to see our philosophy for the NFL playoffs and Super Bowl
+Click here to see my philosophy for the NFL playoffs and Super Bowl